alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 _"...work tied to running a production service that tends to be manual, repetitive, automatable, tactical, devoid of enduring value, and that scales linearly as a service grows."_

-Google is not the only group preaching this gospel.
+Google isn't the only team interested in efficiencies.
 In 2018, a group of researchers and industry professionals published the polemical work "Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations" that outlined how software companies can optimize delivery performance.

 In short, the research identified several important qualities for successful engineering teams: